Wardf1/Jellyfin-ContextMenuFix/README.md

       - /config/index.html:/usr/share/jellyfin/web/index.html
 ```

-This is recommended to avoid permission problems when injecting scripts.
+This may help avoid permission issues when the plugin injects scripts into Jellyfin Web.

 ---